roy-jingyang/roy-jingyang.github.io/_projects/omm.md

 discovered from event logs to analyze the behavior of resources groups working in processes?

-Besides the theorectical part of research, we are also developing an open-source Python toolkit that implements OrdinoR and the relevant methods and techniques.
+Besides the theoretical part of research, we are also developing an open-source Python toolkit that implements OrdinoR and the relevant methods and techniques.
 Keep an eye on us if you find this topic interesting --- the party has started 🥳!